-Dr. Harrison has also served as an adjunct professor of psychology at The University of Georgia (from 2008-2015).
-He is a published diversity researcher, and is renowned for his research on the topic of colorism.
-His master’s thesis received wide publicity–being featured on websites such as CNN, CNBC, ABC News, was reported in various newspapers and media outlets across the US (and United Kingdom), and received an initial inquiry from an executive producer of The Oprah Winfrey Show.
+A published diversity researcher, Dr. Harrison is renowned for his research on the topic of colorism.
+His master’s thesis received wide publicity—being featured on websites such as CNN, CNBC, ABC News, and was reported in various newspapers and media outlets across the U.S. (and the United Kingdom).

-Focusing in the area of workplace diversity, Dr. Harrison has authored a chapter for a general psychology textbook, as well as a number of other books.
-Additionally, he has authored several academic journal articles.
+Focusing in the area of workplace diversity, Dr. Harrison has authored a number of book chapters—including a general psychology textbook.
+Additionally, he has penned several academic journal articles.
 He currently serves as a member of the American Psychological Association, Society for I/O Psychologists, Academy of Management, and sits on a few local boards in the Atlanta area.

 Most recently, Dr. Harrison was recognized as one of Emory University's Distinguished 40 Under 40 Alumni and was listed as an "Influencer" by The Atlanta Tribune magazine.
 He has also received Diversity Leadership Awards from the National Diversity Council and the Technology Association of Georgia, and was named a "Man of Influence" by the National Urban League.